sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/11 AppArmor.md

 0 processes are unconfined but have a profile defined.
 ```
 Profiles can be loaded in three different modes.
-- enforce: Monitors and enforces the rules
+- `enforce`: Monitors and enforces the rules
-- complain: Will allow the app to perform any tasks but logs them
+- `complain`: Will allow the app to perform any tasks but logs them
-- unconfined: Perform any tasks and does not log
+- `unconfined`: Perform any tasks and does not log

 ## Creating AppArmor Profiles